Arghun-dev/weather-app/README.md

 In summary, the adoption of antd, TypeScript, and RTK Query in this project helps me achieve a robust, visually appealing, and efficient React application.
 These packages enhance my development experience, improve code quality, and simplify data management, ultimately leading to a more seamless user experience.

+**I know it's not correct to push .env file, but I did it in this case, so you can run the application without any issue.**

 Thank you for exploring my project!
 If you have any further questions or feedback, please let me know.